Skip to Content

 Select the services to include

-* Secrets (JWT_SECRET, PEPPER, AUTH_SECRET, DB_USER_PASSWORD, ROOT_PASSWORD) are randomly generated client-side on each page load.
+* Secrets (JWT_SECRET, PEPPER, AUTH_SECRET, DB_USER_PASSWORD, ROOT_PASSWORD, REDIS_PASS) are randomly generated client-side on each page load.
 Click "Regenerate" to get new values.
+Replace API key placeholders (ms_pt_CHANGE_ME, ms_wb_CHANGE_ME) with real keys after creating them in the admin panel.

 name: mysagra